samply/bridgehead-deployment/README.md

     PROXY_PASS=VerySecret

+## Connector-Store-Authorization

+Before the first login on the Connector UI, the Store accepts for import **local_admin:local_admin**.
+After the first login on the Connector UI and have the Store running, the credentials for **local_admin** get deactivated for import.

+* Login under <http://localhost:8082/login.xhtml> (default credentials are **admin**, **adminpass**).
+* To change password for securing the Store, select the username `admin` in the right upper corner and select "Passwort ändern".
+* Under <http://localhost:8082/admin/credentials_list.xhtml>, for "Ziel" select `Lokales Datenmanagement`, for "Benutzername" `admin` and for "Passwort" your password.
+* From now on, the Store accepts for any connection only `admin` and your password.

+To add users to the Store database, create one on the Connector UI under <http://localhost:8082/admin/user_list.xhtml> and login at least once.

 ## Connect Sample Locator

-You can access the Connector under http://localhost:8082 and login under <http://localhost:8082/login.xhtml> (default credentials are **admin**, **adminpass**).
-If the Store runs while logging in the first time, the default credentials of the Store get deactivated.
-From now on, Connector and Store share the same credentials.
-For details see README of [Connector](doc/Connector.md)

-Register a Sample Locator under <http://localhost:8082/admin/broker_list.xhtml>
+Login at <http://localhost:8082/login.xhtml>, register the Sample Locator under <http://localhost:8082/admin/broker_list.xhtml>

 - Broker Adresse = <https://samplelocator.bbmri.de/broker/>
 - Ihre Email Adresse = your email address to get the API-Key for registration